grantbow/fit/README.md

           Set one at github.com/settings/tokens
           for import of private projects that need authentication

-The bug implementation of FIT ([FIT.md](FIT.md)) is (almost) the simplest issue system that can still work.
-It differs from other distributed, versioned, filesystem based issue tracking tools in several ways.
-Human readable plain text files are still easily viewed, edited and understood.
-Standard tools are used and further minimize context switching between coding and issue tracking systems. bug also supports multiple `issues/` directories throughout the directory tree for stronger coordination of coding and issue tracking.

 Other issue systems may use databases, hidden directories or hidden branches.
 While these may be useful techniques in certain circumstances this seems to unnecessarily obfuscate access.